cara-tm/JSON-LD/README.md

 # JSON-LD
 JSON-LD structured data snippets collection for Textpattern CMS

+Hight quality handcrafted codes.
+All snippets has been tested successfully with the "OpenLink Structured Data Sniffer" browser extension and within the official "Structured Data Testing Tool" by Google.

 (The collection will be augmented with new snippets in the next days)

 ## Usage